jakeprice-me/tech-notes/content/recursively-change-directory-and-file-permissions.md

 ---
-id: recursively-change-directory-and-file-permissions
+alias: recursively-change-directory-and-file-permissions
-uuid: 1a44a840-a119-4997-b5ba-b09386d9d88e
-title: Recursively Change Directory and File Permissions
+category: cli
+classification: public
 date: 2021-07-26 14:37:38
-modified:
-types: tech-note
-categories: cli
+date_modified: null
+id: 20210726143738
 pinned: false
-tags: [find, chmod, recursive, permission]
+tags:
-private: false
-draft: false
-draft: false
+- find
+- chmod
+- recursive
+- permission
+title: Recursively Change Directory and File Permissions
+type: tech-note
+uuid: 1a44a840-a119-4997-b5ba-b09386d9d88e
 ---

 If you've messed up the permissions in a directory, you can recursively fix it with `find`.